wilsonify/wilsonify.github.io/content/recipes/CILANTRO PESTO56.md

 ## Instructions
 0 chop garlic

 1 Throw the cilantro, almonds, garlic, lemon zest, lemon juice, salt, oil, and broth in a food processor and blend until sorta smooth and, you know, pesto looking.
 No food processor?
-Just put the almonds in a bag and smash them until they are tiny and chop the rest of that shit up supersmall too.
+Just put the almonds in a bag and smash them until they are tiny and chop the rest of that    up supersmall too.
 Mix all of it together with a fork until it looks like a paste.